Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 icon

-A full-time student is a person who satisfies the student definition and undertakes a workload equivalent to, or greater than, that usually undertaken by a student of that year.
+A full-time student satisfies the student definition and undertakes a workload equivalent to, or greater than, that usually undertaken by a student of the same year.
 This definition relates to workload and not to enrolment.
 A full-time student has a Full Time Equivalent (FTE) of 1.0.

-A full-time student is also taken to have attended the school during the RP if:
+A full-time student is also taken to have attended the school during the relevant period if:

 Enrolment and attendance records, and all associated documentation used in determining eligibility for students to be counted on the Census form, must be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.